toolboc/IntelligentEdgeHOL/README.md

 Download Complete
 ```

+# Enable Object Detection by modifying the Module Twin

+While in VSCode, select the Azure IoT Hub Devices window, find your IoT Edge device and expand the modules sections until you see the `YoloModule` entry.

+Right click on `YoloModule` and select `Edit Module Twin`

+A new window name `azure-iot-module-twin.json` should open.

+Set the value of `properties -> desired -> Inference` to 1

+Right click anywhere in the Editor window, then select `Update Module Twin`

+ After a few moments the object detection feature will become enabled in the module.
+Now, if you reconnect to the video stream connected to in the previous step, you should see a bounding box and tags appearing around any detected objects in the video stream.

 # Monitor the GPU utilization stats

-On the Jetson device, you can monitor the GPU usage by instal jetson-stats with:
+On the Jetson device, you can monitor the GPU utilization by installing `jetson-stats` with:

 ```
-sudo -H pip install jetson-stats
+sudo -H pip3 install jetson-stats
 ```

 Once, installed run: